 Before building the cabinets, some preparation is required.
 For this, you will need a pocket hole jig, pocket hole screw, wood glue, square, and clamps.

 Now, drill pocket holes in the top and bottom panels.
 Then, apply wood glue to the end grain and line it up to the adjacent part, “the side.”
 Use clamps to hold the plywood firmly to each other, then install the pocket hole screws.
-This was done on both ends until the cabinet frame is formed.
+I did this on both ends until the cabinet frame is formed.
 To keep the cabinet frame squared, add the back panels at the top and bottom.

-The back panel not only keeps the cabinet squared, but it also provides a mounting surface.
-Once mounted to the wall, the 1/4in sheet of plywood will be installed to cover the open space.
+The back panel not only keeps the cabinet squared but also provides a mounting surface.
+Once mounted to the wall, you will install the 1/4in plywood sheet to cover the open space.

 Based on the layout here, two identical cabinets were for the top.

 The lower cabinet will assemble just as the upper cabinets.
 The only difference is it’s a square rather than a rectangle.

 You will need the sides, top, and back panel.
 Place the top and bottom on the inside of the sides.
 The way the frame is constructed, the pocket holes will face the outside of the cabinet to keep them hidden.
 Like the upper cabinets, two of these were built.

 Since these are the lower cabinets, they will take on the bulk of the load.
 The back will be attached to the wall leaving the front suspended.

 After this cabinet is assembled, it’s best to add the adjustable feet.
 These are crucial because it adds support to the suspended front end of the cabinet.

 Just like the top cabinet, two of these are made to fit this space.